 - Internet Layer: The Internet layer is used to send an independent packet to a network to the destination.
 All the machines, Web servers, nodes that are attached to the TCP/IP network are assigned in this layer.

 - Transport layer: It allows the information to be delivered in an information chart format from the source to the destination host without defects.

-- Application Layer: Application layer performs the tasks of the OSI model in three layers: Application, Presentation and Session Layer.
+- Application Layer: The application layer performs the OSI model’s tasks in three layers: Application, Presentation and Session Layer.
 It is required for the interaction between node and node and handles the requirements of the user interface.
-Protocols available in the Application Layer are TFTP, HTTP, Telnet, SSH, NTP, DNS, NFS, FTP, SNMP, DHCP, SMTP.
+The application layer protocols are TFTP, HTTP, Telnet, SSH, NTP, DNS, NFS, FTP, SNMP, DHCP, SMTP.

 Head to Head Comparison between OSI Model and TCP/IP Model(Infographics)